 \section{Abstract}

 The field of statistics has become one of the mathematical foundations in forecast evaluations studies, especially in regard to computing scoring rules.
-The classical paradigm of proper scoring rules is to discriminate between two different forecasts by comparing them with observations.
-The probability density function of the observed record is assumed to be perfect as a verification benchmark.
-In practice, however, observations are almost always tainted by errors.
+The classical paradigm of scoring rules is to discriminate between two different forecasts by comparing them with observations.
+The probability distribution of the observed record is assumed to be perfect as a verification benchmark.
+In practice, however, observations are almost always tainted by errors and uncertainties.
 These may be due to homogenization problems, instrumental deficiencies, the need for indirect reconstructions from other sources (e.g., radar data), model errors in gridded products like reanalysis, or any other data-recording issues.
 If the yardstick used to compare forecasts is imprecise, one can wonder whether such types of errors may or may not have a strong influence on decisions based on classical scoring rules.